Welcome to Android 4.0!

 Developers can now build powerful medical applications that use Bluetooth to communicate with wireless devices and sensors in hospitals, fitness centers, homes, and elsewhere.
 Applications can collect and manage data from HDP source devices and transmit it to backend medical applications such as records systems, data analysis services, and others.

 Using a framework API, applications can use Bluetooth to discover nearby devices, establish reliable or streaming data channels, and manage data transmission.
 Applications can supply any IEEE 11073 Manager to retrieve and interpret health data from Continua-certified devices such as heart-rate monitors, blood meters, thermometers, and scales.

 A new layout, GridLayout, improves the performance of Android applications by supporting flatter view hierarchies that are faster to layout and render.
 Because hierarchies are flatter, developers can also manage alignments between components that are visually related to each other even when they are not logically related, for precise control over application UI.
-GridLayout is also specifically designed to be configured by drag-and-drop design tools such as the ADT Plug-in for Eclipse.
+GridLayout is also specifically designed to be configured by drag-and-drop design tools such as Android Studio.

 OpenGL ES texture views

 A new TextureView object lets developers directly integrate OpenGL ES textures as rendering targets in a UI hierarchy.
 The object lets developers display and manipulate OpenGL ES rendering just as they would a normal view object in the hierarchy, including moving, transforming, and animating the view as needed.
 The TextureView object makes it easy for developers to embed camera preview, decoded video, OpenGL game scenes, and more.
 TextureView can be viewed as a more powerful version of the existing SurfaceView object, since it offers the same benefits of access to a GL rendering surface, with the added advantage of having that surface participate fully in the normal view hierarchy.